feathersjs/feathers/readme.md

 ## Getting started

-You can build your first real-time API in just 4 commands:
+You can build your first real-time and REST API in just 4 commands:

 ```bash
 $ npm install -g feathers-cli